|

 with 4-0 braided nylon.

-the second temporal gyrus, this was opened and the hematoma was
+mid portion of the second temporal gyrus, this was opened and the

-removed.
-The hematoma extended anteriorly and posteriorly and this
+hematoma was removed.
+The hematoma extended anteriorly and posteriorly

-was all removed as it was in the sylvian f issure and the substance
+and this was all removed as it was in the sylvian f issure and the

 The hematoma was entirely removed and there was bleeding initially